origranot/reduced.to/README.md

   <h1 align="center">URL Shortener</h1>

   <p align="center">
-    URL shortener is a web application that reduces the length of link URL.
+    The URL shortener is a web application that reduces the length of a link URL.
 So it's easier to remember, share and track.
     <br />
     <br />
     <a href="https://url-shortener-live.herokuapp.com">View Demo</a>